What is Personal Brand?waheed

 Naming your Brand.

-The naming of the brand is descriptive names for describing your business.
+The naming of the brand is a descriptive name for describing your business.

 So, they must position the brands to make it easier for consumers to identify their products and services and when to choose them.